ryangerardwilson/rgwml/README.md

-# RGWML (a Ryan Gerard Wilson AI, Data Science & Machine Learning Library)
+# RGWML (an AI, Data Science & Machine Learning Library designed to minimize developer cognitive load)

 This library simplifies Data Science, Machine Learning, and Artifical Intelligence operations.
 It's designed to leverage the best features of RUST, in a manner that is easy to use, and fun to build upon.